Common name: Sword Lily

 Watch out for aphids infesting the young sprouts.

-Week 15: or as soon as the soil is workable prepare it for planting by digging in copious amounts of well rotted* organic matter.
+Or as soon as the soil is workable prepare it for planting by digging in copious amounts of well rotted* organic matter.

 * It is crucial that the organic matter is well rotted!